decaffeinate/decaffeinate/README.md

 * `--loose-for-of`: Do not wrap JS `for...of` loop targets in `Array.from`.
 * `--loose-includes`: Do not wrap in `Array.from` when converting `in` to `includes`.
 * `--loose-comparison-negation`: Allow unsafe simplifications like `!(a > b)` to `a <= b`.
+* `--loose-js-modules`: Allow named exports when converting to JS modules.
 * `--disable-babel-constructor-workaround`: Never include the Babel/TypeScript
   workaround code to allow `this` before `super` in constructors.
 * `--disallow-invalid-constructors`: Give an error when constructors use `this`